Table of Contents

 Make Huai Yang Style Sweet and Sour Sauce while waiting on the fish:

-- Add everything under "For Sweet and Sour Sauce" into a small saucepan, use a mini whisk, whisk and mix well until all is fully blended
+- Add everything under "For Sweet and Sour Sauce" into a small saucepan or frying pan, use a mini whisk to whisk vigorously until all is fully blended

-- Pour the sauce over the fish in a circular motion.
+- Add cilantro, edamame, carrots slices and then pour the sauce over the fish in a circular motion.

 Notes